mblue9/EuroBioC2024/content/submissions.md

 ### Poster

-Classical poster printed on paper to be stuck to a wall, approximate size DIN A0.
+Classical poster printed on paper to be stuck to a wall, approximate size A0.

 Poster presenters are encouraged to submit their poster to the [Bioconductor EuroBioC4 conference gateway on F1000Research](https://f1000research.com/gateways/bioconductor/for-authors/publish-your-research).
 The submission is free, and published posters on F1000Research will receive a digital object identifier (DOI).